 Why do interviewers ask this question?

-Many candidates will immediately over-think the question and panic as they try and figure out what the interviewer wants them to say.
+Many candidates will immediately overthink this question as they try and figure out what the interviewer wants them to say.
 The question you’re actually being asked to answer is ‘Tell me about yourself in the context of how you will add value to the company’.
 If you gear your answer to this version of the question instead, you will end up with a more concise, structured answer that is much more useful for your interviewer.

 Your answer should be different for each role you interview for but should always contain the same basic components.
 A brief introduction to who you are professionally, what experience or skills you have that make you ideal for this role, and why you are interested in this particular position.

 At this point, it’s useful to remember that you’ll have time to go through the finer points of your CV later and that interviews work best as a conversation.
-Keep your answer relatively short and don’t be tempted to launch into a long monologue.
+Keep your answer relatively short.
 It might be useful to view this as a sort of elevator pitch for yourself.

 Step 1: Research